juergenweb/FieldtypeOpeningHours/README.md

 ### Multilanguage support
 All static texts are fully translateable (frontend and backend).
 The timeformat on the frontend can also be set for each language in the backend configuration of the inputfield (fe Default %R and English %r).
-This will only be taken into account if outputformatting is not set to false (default is true).
+This will only be taken into account if outputformatting is on (default).

 ### Field Settings

 You can select how many times are allowed on each day (minimum 1, maximum 10, default 2).
 In most cases you will need two times on each day: morning and afternoon.<br />
 You can also set the output formatting of the time string (default is %R which is equal to an output like 08:00) on the frontend.

 ### To do